-Co-Host, ESPN's Pardon the Interruption
+Co-Host, Pardon the Interruption

 Tony Kornheiser is co-host of Pardon the Interruption (PTI) and one of ESPN’s most popular on-air personalities.
 The former Washington Post sportswriter and columnist also worked as an ESPN Radio host and Monday Night Football commentator.